WELCOME TO YOUR ENGAGEMENT GUIDE!

 Try on your outfit a couple days before the shoot, you want to make sure that you still feel great in it.
 If you don’t feel great, change it up!

-If you have any questions about your session (that isn’t answered in this guide) sent me a message!
+If you have any questions about your session (that isn’t answered in this guide) send me a message!

 What to Bring